pounard/xtrace2fg/README.md

 # XDebug TRACE files to FlameGraph converter

-From a given XDebug generated trace file, outputs text suitable for https://github.com/brendangregg/FlameGraph flamegraph generator.
+From a given Xdebug generated trace file, outputs text suitable for https://github.com/brendangregg/FlameGraph flamegraph generator.

 This requires `xdebug.trace_format` setting to be set to `1`.